Mahmoud3mmar/Resource-Allocation-Algorithms/README.md

-# Resource-Allocation-Algorithms
+# Monolithic E-commerce Purchase

-ProjectOSFinal
-Welcome to ProjectOSFinal, a repository that houses an implementation of operating system resource allocation algorithms.
-The project features algorithms such as Best-Fit, First-In-First-Out (FIFO), and others.
+Welcome to the Operating System Project, your destination for an extensive collection of operating system resource allocation algorithms.
+The repository showcases implementations of algorithms like Best-Fit, First-In-First-Out (FIFO), and more.

-Directory Structure
-plaintext
-Copy code
 /ProjectOSFinal
 |-- bin/Debug
 |-- obj